al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 So far we have only required that a name be supplied.
 An Idea isn't much without some kind of description, so let's require that the description field be filled in too.

-We'll use the same basic logic, but this time we need check both fields, and at the end cancel the form submission if either one of them is blank.
+We'll use the same basic logic, but this time we need to check both fields, and at the end cancel the form submission if either one of them is blank.

 To being with we'll need to add an error container for the description field, so insert this after `<%= f.text_area :description %>` in your form template: